papistan/taptrust/README.md

 The frontend server uses React, webpack, and Node.js.

-1. The frontend is in the `view` folder.
-Navigate to this folder with `cd view`.
+1. The frontend is in the `www` folder.
 2. `npm install`
 3. Run`npm start`.
 (Frontend has it's own package.json.).
 The frontend server runs on `localhost:8080`.